 I-CATCH serves students with an income at or below 200% of the federal poverty level, factoring in family size.
 A required criminal background check will also be conducted.
 Citizenship status must be either U.S. citizen by birth, naturalization, or immigrant eligible for public benefits.

-A background check will be done and criminal history may effect your eligibility to work in healthcare with vulnerable populations.
+A background check is always performed, because a criminal history may effect ones eligibility to be employed in a healthcare career working around vulnerable populations.

 I-CATCH wants to ensure the success of the students it places in clinical externships and prepares for work.
 Since certain crimes disqualify individuals from participating in clinical placements and ultimately from working with vulnerable populations, all I-CATCH applicants are screened by the Washington State Patrol or SentryLink national background screening.
 Those with certain convictions are ineligible.
 I-CATCH initiates and pays for each applicant’s background check as part of the application process.